onepub-dev/dcli/README.md

 ```

 ## compile
-The compile command will compile your DShell script into a native executuable.
+The compile command will compile your DShell script into a native executuable and optionally install it into your PATH.

 The resulting native application can be copied to any binary compatible OS and run without requiring Dart to be installed.

 Dart complied appliations are also super fast.

-Usage: `dshell compile <script path.dart>`
+Usage: `dshell compile [-nc, -i, -o] <script path.dart>`

 Example: